kelinguistics/kelinguistics.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a fourth-year Ph.D. candidate (ABD) studying [Linguistics at Georgetown University](https://linguistics.georgetown.edu/).
+I'm a fifth-year Ph.D. candidate (ABD) studying [Linguistics at Georgetown University](https://linguistics.georgetown.edu/).
 Currently, I am working on my dissertation project, assessing Mandarin-English bilinguals and Russian-English bilinguals' **_implicit_** and **_explicit_** perceptual adjustments on VOT boundaries as a function of perceived talker's native language status.
 This dissertation is advised by [Elizabeth Zsiga](https://zsigae.com/), [Lourdes Ortega](https://en.wikipedia.org/wiki/Lourdes_Ortega), [Lacey Wade](https://laceywade.github.io/), and [Sarah Phillips](https://sarahfphillips.com/).

 Before coming to Georgetown, I earned an MA in Slavic Linguistics at The Ohio State University, where I also indepedently taught Russian language courses for two years.
 My master's thesis investigated the social perceptions of non-native accents in Russian.